kjestradag/PATT/README.md

 For more details of the Apptainer installation process, go [here](https://apptainer.org/docs/admin/main/installation.html).

-**Quick usage: (Install Option 1)**
-  > PATT <genome.fasta> <protein.fasta>

-  notes:

-    1- You need to put "PATT" in your path, otherwise you must give the whole path so that it can be found.

-    2- The input fasta files must exist in your $HOME, otherwise you need to set the environment variable SINGULARITY_BIND to bind paths where your sequences are located
-    ex: export SINGULARITY_BIND="../path/for/the/inputs/fasta"

 ### Option 2

 Make sure you have all **dependencies** installed.